shine-tong/ikfast-pybings/docs/source/troubleshooting.rst

 If you encounter issues not covered here:

-1. Check the :doc:`guides/building` for detailed build instructions
+1. Check the :doc:`Building <guides/building>` for detailed build instructions
 2. Review the :doc:`examples/index` for usage patterns
 3. Ensure your inputs match the expected shapes and types
 4. Verify your C++ compiler and Python environment are properly configured